purplediane/purplediane.github.io/_posts/2016-06-03-pycon-2016-open-source-sprints.md

 ### Development Sprints are Awesome 💜💞

-Here on only the second day, I have already contributed 7 pull requests to projects related to the awesome [Cookiecutter package][cookiecutter].
-How can this be?
+Here on only the second day of the sprints (June 3), I have already contributed 7 pull requests to projects related to the awesome [Cookiecutter package][cookiecutter].
+How can this be, you might be wondering?
 The reason is partly due to the fact that **some of the main people involved are at the sprints and we are all sitting together** around several tables, so that when we have a question, someone can answer it easily.
 [Audrey Roy Greenfeld][audreyr] and [Danny Roy Greenfeld][pydanny] are the authors of Two Scoops of Django, a great book for anyone to use for guidelines for using Django, and they are both here.
 There is also [Carol Willing][willingcarol], [Elias Dorneles][eliasdorneles], and [Christopher Clarke][realchrisdev] and Kelsey Gilmore-Innis who arrived today.
 All experienced contributors to Cookiecutter and various Cookiecutter template packages (among other projects).
 Danny and Audrey tell me that there are other core developers who we are missing 😢, such as Raphael Peirzina, Michael Joseph, Paul Moore, Saurabh Kumar, Burhan Khalid, Fábio Barrionuevo, and Jannis Gebaur, so there is actually a fraction of the core team, but just being able to sit together and discuss things is wonderful.
 It has been really inspiring to have them available to answer questions, give advice and encouragement.
 I want to give a special shout out to Elias who was very patient with me and helped me get started with my very first open source code contribution!

 ### Newcomers Can Often be Productive Immediately 👏